cscottmills/polyculturekombucha/_includes/homepage_lead.md

-From the forests and fields of lovely Maple City comes Polyculture, Leelanau's very own brew!
+Polyculture Kombucha is an expression of the delight, reciprocity and vitality shared by the people and land surrounding us -- a fitting brew for the vibrant community in and around Traverse City.
+[Read our story](/about).

 ---

-Currently, we're hard at work laying the foundation to share the best kombucha with our community.
+Currently, we're hard at work laying the foundation to share the best [kombucha](/flavors) with all of you.
 Polyculture will be available for sale starting this summer!

 If you have any questions, or just want to say hello, [get in touch](/contact)!